 Our design tokens are built with specific structures in mind that allow them to be incorporated and extended in a consistent and predictable manner.

-Decision tokens communicate the specific function or purpose of a global token.
+Alias tokens communicate the specific function or purpose of a global token.

 Each design token follows a naming convention to provide an appropriate level of specificity and context so a user can have a better understanding of its intended use.